On This Page

 Mental health support for nurses

-During these challenging times, when nurses are being asked to do more than ever before, remember to keep your own health and well-being a priority.
+During these challenging times, nurses are being asked to do more than ever before.
+That’s why it is important to remember to keep your own health and well-being a priority too.
+We know this is easier said than done when working at a rapid pace.
 The following resources offer mental health support:

 - Mental Health Commission of Canada: Free online crisis training for essential workers during COVID-19